 - The relevant Free Zone Authority’s portal if you are under a free zone.

-You will need your passport number and date of birth or application number.
+You will need your passport number and either your date of birth or application number.

 11. What are the consequences of overstaying my visa?

-Overstaying your visa in the UAE is a serious offense.
+Overstaying your UAE visa is a serious offence.
 Consequences include:

 - Accumulating fines (currently AED 50 per day for first-time offenders after the grace period).